debonte/standard-ui/README.md

 `Ellipse` object implement `IEllipse` directly.
 That helps enforce API naming consistency and is slightly more efficient.
 Or the interface can be implemented via a wrapper, which requires no changes to the underlying UI platform at all - WPF is handled like that.

 The API interfaces are all defined [here](src/StandardUI).
 Implementations for the different UI frameworks are created through a mix of [code generation](src/StandardUI.CodeGenerator) from those interfaces and hand coding.

+This project is an evolution of my [XGraphics](https://github.com/BretJohnson/XGraphics) project, taking it beyond just shapes.